jerryhgladinet/docs/admin/source/chapter05.rst

 AD account auto provision, limiting to a specific AD group.
 ------------------------------------------------------------

-From the user manager, you can import AD group and the users in the AD group will be able to get the account automatically provisioned.
+From the user manager, you can import the AD group and the users in the AD group will be able to get the account automatically provisioned.

 .. figure:: _static/image_s6_3_03.png
     :align: center